School-wide Learning Expectation: Citizenship

 St. Joseph’s Catholic School’s Religious Education Program incorporates a community service component in the curriculum.
 In an effort to bring the classroom and textbook values into a real world context, the emphasis for this program is placed on community service.

-Students who do not complete the Individual Community Service and turn in the class appropriate form (link to download form) by the deadline will receive an incomplete on their Community Service component of the Religious grade.
+Students who do not complete the Individual Community Service and turn in the class appropriate form (below) by the deadline will receive an incomplete on their Community Service component of the Religious grade.

 Frequently Asked Questions